danielbradley/Extract/README.md

 #include <string.h>
 ```

-This header is included to provide access to the 'strdup', 'strcmp', 'strncmp', 'strlen', 'strpcpy', and functions:
+This header is included to provide access to the 'strdup', 'strcmp', 'strncmp', 'strlen', and 'stpcpy' functions:
 'strdup' is used to duplicate the passed string,
 'strcmp' and 'strncmp' are used to compare whether two strings are equal ('strcmp'), or whether one is a prefix of the other ('strncmp').
 'strlen' is used to find the length of a string, and
-'strpcpy' is used to ???
+'stpcpy' is used to concatenate a prefix, pattern, and suffix to create the appropriate line delimiter for either Markdown or MaxText.

 ### Defined types and values